Bob Nevin: Career

-Nevin scored 21 goals as a rookie with the Toronto Maple Leafs in 1960–61, and finished second in the Calder Memorial Trophy voting to teammate Dave Keon.
+Nevin scored 21 goals as a rookie with the Toronto Maple Leafs in 1960–61 and finished second in the Calder Memorial Trophy voting to teammate Dave Keon.
 He formed a line with Red Kelly and Frank Mahovlich, helping the Maple Leafs win the Stanley Cup in 1962 and 1963.
 In 1964, Nevin was traded to the New York Rangers, along with four other players, in exchange for Andy Bathgate and Don McKenney.
 He played for the Rangers for seven years until being traded to the Minnesota North Stars for Bobby Rousseau.
-Nevin also played for the Los Angeles Kings, where he recorded a personal best 72 point season and led the Kings to a franchise record 105 points.
+Nevin also played for the Los Angeles Kings, where he recorded a personal-best 72-point season and led the Kings to a franchise record 105 points.
 Following his time with the Kings, Nevin would head to the Edmonton Oilers of the World Hockey Association (WHA).
-He retired following thirteen games with the Oilers after breaking his collarbone.
+He retired after participating in thirteen games with the Oilers after breaking his collarbone.
 Nevin played 1128 career NHL games, recording 307 goals and 419 assists for 726 points.
 Nevin was one of the first players in the National Hockey League to wear contact lenses, beginning in the early 1960s.
-During a 1962 game against the Blackhawks, Nevin lost his lens and play was stopped to find it.
+During a 1962 game against the Blackhawks, Nevin lost his lens, and play was stopped to find it.